kkoma-dev/Swing3DInformationBase/source/getting_started/swing3d_studio/property_toolbox.rst

 3D Settings
 --------------------------------------------
-The 3D Settings Toolbox lets you adjust settings for 3D views in Studio.
+The 3D Settings Toolbox lets you adjust various settings related to 3D in Studio.

 .. image:: 3d_settings.png